GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: Introduction

-Although existing soft prompt compression methods can effectively reduce the number of input tokens, they have two limitations: (1) Uneven semantics learning and non-parallelism.
-As shown in Figure~\ref{fig:intro}, in the traditional compression paradigm, the appending randomly initialized tokens learn summary vectors layer by layer in an autoregressive manner.
-LLM tends to aggregate information on a few anchor tokens~\cite{NEURIPS2023_6ceefa7b,xiao2023streamingllm,huang2024opera,wang-etal-2023-label}.
-The semantics of anchor tokens (i.e., \textit{Life} and \textit{.}) are emphasized layer by layer, resulting in the semantics of the summary vectors being dominated by them while the semantics of other tokens are diluted (i.e., uneven semantics learning).
-This limits the retention of complete semantics, and the process cannot be parallelized.
-(2) Ignoring the significant gap between the semantic representations of different layers in LLMs~\cite{jin-etal-2025-exploring,liu-etal-2024-fantastic}.
-The summary vectors, which represent high-level semantics and are highly abstract, are directly treated as ordinary tokens (i.e., as low-level semantic information) and input into the decoder during training and testing, resulting in a large semantic gap.
-Therefore, two questions naturally arise: (1) \textit{How can we effectively and efficiently learn summary vectors?} (2) \textit{How can we bridge the significant semantic gap between different layers?}
+However, existing soft prompt compression methods have two limitations: (1) Semantic dominance in autoencoder pretraining process.
+LLM tends to aggregate information on a few anchor tokens~\cite{NEURIPS2023_6ceefa7b,xiao2023streamingllm,huang2024opera,DBLP:journals/corr/abs-2505-06708}.
+As shown in Figure~\ref{fig:intro}, in existing soft prompt compression paradigm, the appending randomly initialized tokens (``\textit{<CT1>}'' and ``\textit{<CT2>}'') learn summary vectors layer by layer.
+The semantics of anchor token (``\textit{The}'') is emphasized layer by layer, resulting in the semantics of the summary vectors being dominated by it while the semantics of other tokens (``\textit{context}'', ``\textit{is}'', and ``\textit{lengthy}'') are diluted.
+This limits the retention of \emph{complete semantics} in autoencoder pretraining, which is a common approach in soft prompt compression~\cite{ge2024incontext,cheng2024xrag, li2025500xcompressor,liao2025hardsofthybridcontext,dai-etal-2025-pretraining,10.1145/3701551.3703527}.
+(2) Ignoring the large semantic gap between different layers of the LLMs~\cite{liu-etal-2024-fantastic,jin-etal-2025-exploring}, which cannot be directly bridged by the MLP layer (as demonstrated by the \emph{w/o} LSA results in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:loss_comparison}).
+The summary vectors, which represent high-level abstract semantics, are directly treated as ordinary tokens (i.e., as low-level semantics) and directly fed into the decoder during training and testing, resulting in a large semantic gap.
+Therefore, two research questions naturally arise: (1) \textit{How can we mitigate semantic dominance in soft prompt compression pretraining process?} (2) \textit{How can we bridge the large semantic gap between different layers?}